-NeighborWorks of Western Vermont offers loans up to $40,000 so that you can have the money you need for a down payment on the home you’ve been dreaming of.
+NeighborWorks of Western Vermont offers second mortgages up to $40,000 so that you can have the money you need for a down payment on the home you’ve been dreaming of.
 Down Payment Assistance Loans are available to all eligible borrowers living in any Vermont county.

 Down Payment Assistance Loans At A Glance:

 Rate is 2% above the first mortgage rate

 Can be paired with other products including VHFA and Freddie Mac Home Possible Advantage